BrandoPoggiali/CNVmap/README.md

 # CNVmap
- CNVmap is a plotting tool for CNV variants.
-The inputs of this tools are cns and cnr file formats obtained from tool CNVkit.
-CNVmap produces publication-quality figures.
+ CNVmap is a plotting tool for CNV variants which produces publication-quality figures.
+The inputs of this tools are cns and cnr file formats obtained by the tool CNVkit. https://cnvkit.readthedocs.io/en/stable/

 ## Installation